 This model involves selling consumer goods or virtual goods (e.g., extra lives, in-game currency, custom stickers, etc.) within an application and then retaining the profits.
 It works well with mCommerce and eCommerce retail stores, and particularly with games.

 Whatever you are selling, make sure the product is functional and engaging enough without the additional purchases.
 In-app purchases should feel like a natural part of your product.
 Each add-on should be enhancing the user experience.
+Therefore, it is important not to make a mistake in the stages of app monetization.

 This hybrid strategy allows users to enjoy a version of your product for free until they are hooked enough to pay for more.
 ‘Freemium’ can mean that: